Performance-Driven QUBO for Recommender Systems on Quantum Annealers: Introduction

-The contributions of this paper are as follows: \textbf{i}) The PDQUBO model, which aligns optimization direction to the recommendation performance and considers the hidden relationship among features to allow better optimization. \textbf{ii}) Comprehensive analysis of the instability of Quantum Annealers in feature selection for recommender systems, from the perspective of the number of features, the sample size in quantum annealing process, and the difficulties of the feature selection problems. \textbf{iii}) Extensive experiments on real-world data, using three different categories of base models, demonstrate that the proposed PDQUBO method outperforms other state-of-the-art quantum annealer-based feature selection algorithms in terms of recommendation accuracy.
+The contributions of this paper are as follows: \begin{itemize} \item The PDQUBO model, which aligns optimization direction to the recommendation performance and considers the hidden relationship among features to allow better optimization. \item Comprehensive analysis of the instability of Quantum Annealers in feature selection for recommender systems, from the perspective of the number of features, the sample size in quantum annealing process, and the difficulties of the feature selection problems. \item Extensive experiments on real-world datasets using various base models demonstrate that the proposed PDQUBO method significantly outperforms existing quantum annealer-based feature selection approaches, and achieves competitive or improved performance compared to traditional methods in most cases. \end{itemize}

+The structure of this paper is as follows: Sec.\ref{sec:RW} reviews related work, with a focus on feature selection using quantum annealers and counterfactual analysis.
+Sec.\ref{sec:PRL} introduces the necessary preliminaries, including notation and the formal definition of QUBO problems.
+Sec.\ref{sec:METHOD} describes the proposed PDQUBO method in detail.
+Sec.\ref{sec:EXP} presents comprehensive experiments, including two main evaluation parts and an analysis of the stability of quantum annealers.
+Finally, Sec.\ref{sec:conclusion} concludes the paper and outlines potential future directions.